santi6291/Snippets/gitConflict.md

-# Solve git conflic
+# Solve git conflict
-Purpose: will remove conflic comments and leave whatever is in HEAD
+Purpose: will remove conflict comments and leave whatever is in HEAD

 use: `node gitConflict.js ~/path/to/file`